JohnEBoyBaby/i.Q/README.md

 #i.Q

+BO' ...
+STRAIGHT ...
+WHEN "CREAM" COMES YOUR WAY ...
+GET YOU SOME ..!

 ...
 THE GUY COULD HOLD "COURT" IN THE POOREST OF THE POOR ... https://www.youtube.com/watch?v=_ybnXgMMb5g&t=698s ...
 RIGHT UP TO THE WHITE OUT I MEAN WHITE HQUSE ..!
 YOU KNOW WHAT I AM GETTING AT, RIGHT ..?

 ... https://www.youtube.com/watch?v=_ybnXgMMb5g&t=1249s ...
 AND WHEN I DO CQME BAQQ ...
 I WILL HAVE MQRE OF A HUNGER AND DETERMINATIQN ..!7Q which is sQmethinQ 'yQu' Qan lQse with the 'intQxiQatiQn' Qf sQ-Qalled 'greatness' ...